phoenixframework/phoenix/DD_Plug.md

 Module plugs are another type of Plug that let us define a connection transformation in a module.
 The module only needs to implement two functions:

-- `init/1` which initializes any arguments or options passed to be pased to call/2
+- `init/1` which initializes any arguments or options to be pased to call/2
 - `call/2` which carries out the connection transformation. `call/2` is just a function plug that we saw earlier

-To see this in action, lets write a module plug that that puts the `:locale` key and value into the connection assign for downstream use in other plugs, controller actions, and our views.
+To see this in action, lets write a module plug that puts the `:locale` key and value into the connection assign for downstream use in other plugs, controller actions, and our views.

 ```elixir
 defmodule HelloPhoenix.Plugs.Locale